Open in Colab: https://colab.research.google.com/github/casangi/graph_viper/blob/master/docs/graph_building_tutorial.ipynb

 Setup Dask Cluster

-To simplify things we are going to start of by just using a single process (everything will run in serial).
+To simplify things we are going to start off by just using a single process (everything will run in serial).

 [2]: